Mackiovello/PublicNotes/post-commit-hooks.md

 }
 ```

 With this, you're guaranteed to always send out a confirmation email after someone creates a new order.
-The hook is triggered no matter where the order is created, as long as its in the same database.
+The hook is triggered no matter where the order is created, as long as its in the same database and the hook is registered.

 The fact that post-commit hooks execute after the transaction is the differentiator from normal commit hooks where the hook is executed as part of the transaction.